ricardoferreirasilva/SpriteSheetPacker/README.md

 For an example of parsing the text output with XNA Game Studio, see Using Sprite Sheet Packer with XNA GS.

+All code relating the production of a Bannerlord specific XML was written by Ricardo Ferreira da Silva.
 All code was written by Nick Gravelyn except the code for computing the efficient placement of the rectangles which was taken from the [Nuclex Framework](http://nuclexframework.codeplex.com/).